-The Short Answer is Yes, you get what you pay for.
+The Short Answer is Yes and no, because you get what you pay for.

 Whether you are struggling to grow, want to scale your business, or want help with your team or systematization, an experienced business coach can help.

 But just how much does a business coach cost?
 I love business coaching, and this guide will help you understand the HUGE benefits of investing in business coaching!

 In my experience, a business coach will cost anywhere from $150 to $1500 for a one-hour session.